 In North Dakota, roughly 62.5% of residents own their homes, which is slightly lower than the national average homeownership rate of 63.9%.
-The median property value was $198,700 in 2018, a figure that has been increasing in recent years.
+The average cost of home insurance in North Dakota for $250,000 in dwelling coverage is $1,828 per year.

-Homeowners in North Dakota should protect their investment with the right homeowners insurance policy.
+Homeowners in North Dakota may want to protect their investment with the right homeowners insurance policy.
 Fortunately, many high-ranking home insurance companies sell policies in North Dakota.
 Bankrate has analyzed several facets of these companies to determine the best home insurance companies in North Dakota.

 The best home insurance companies in North Dakota